How to Lay a Path

 Step 4

-For a gravel path, you will first need to lay some landscape fabric along the path.
-Ensure that it is all completely covered and be sure to overlap if you need to use more than one sheet of fabric.
+When laying a gravel path, you will need to lay some landscape fabric along the path, although this isn't required for slab or block paving.
+If you need to use more than one piece of fabric, ensure you allow for an overlap between sheets.

 lay a path 4